 It makes sense to feed for the animals’ activity levels.
 However, pets have different metabolic rates to consider as well as various breeds with very different needs.
 Getting the balance and amount of food right comes with careful monitoring and seeking expert pet nutritional or veterinary advice.

-When it comes to analysing your pet food, keep an eye out for salt, sugar, artificial colours, flavours and preservatives.
+When it comes to analysing the best food, keep an eye out for salt, sugar, artificial colours, flavours and preservatives.
 Mentions of ‘animal derivatives’ or ‘un-named meat sources’ will mean that you won’t know what your furry friend is actually consuming either.
 A lot of pet foods contain fillers such as corn, wheat, potatoes and soy, which bulk up the food and others contain known allergies such as pork, wheat, eggs and dairy.
 Pet food brands can hide these ingredients if they feature in small quantities, so look for brands that are open and transparent in what they actively don’t feature in their pet food.
+The Pet Food Manufacturers Association is a good place to look for brands.

 There are some fantastic emerging British brands which are breaking the traditional mould.
 Many of these best British pet food companies are passionate about your pets’ welfare and offer clarity and transparency on exactly what goes into their feed.
 A few are now also offering a bespoke approach to feeding your pet with tailored diets and feeding plans based on your individual pets’ needs.

 Want some Winter Woof Appeal, then check out our blog for our top six tips for enjoying the winter months ahead.